 Bull Case

-Regulatory risks include a UK antitrust probe into hotel data-sharing practices, which could impact pricing and operations in Europe.
+Regulatory risks including a UK antitrust probe into hotel data-sharing practices could pressure pricing power and create operational uncertainty.

 Leadership & Competitive Position